The Civil Aviation Authority (CAA) processes personal information to

 The CAA website has areas where we capture the details of our users to

 enable the website service to operate.
-For example:

 This service allows users to set-up an account on the CAA website so that an email can be sent to them when a new or amended publication has been added to one or more subscription categories that are of interest to a user.
 Users are able to manage their account at any time and the user's password is not known to the CAA.